-Are you interested in cultural competence?
+Are you interested in intercultural competence?
 Which kind of experience and recommendations do you have?
 We are looking forward to reading your comments below!

 And if you want to know more or get some recommendations for books – just tell us, we would be happy to give you more information about this important topic.